Frequently Asked Questions

 The Foundation accepts gifts, grants, and contributions to support its charitable programs.
 We also maintain proper financial records and conduct annual reviews as required by law.

-What programs does the Foundation offer?
+What programs does the Foundation operate?

 How often are programs reviewed or updated?